 Each time you open a web page, your browser sends a request to the server hosting the site, which returns the requested data and response code.
 The HTTP response status codes indicate whether the request has been successful or not.

-Responses are categorized in five classes.
+Responses are categorized into five classes.
 The codes in the 500 to 599 range are indicating a server error.

 The HTTP status code 500 is a generic error response that is returned by the server when no other error code is appropriate.
 It can be caused by a number of problems that prevent the server from completing the request.

-- Reload your browser or try with another one.
+- Reload your browser or try opening the page with another one.
 The chances that the page will load when you refresh your browser are low, but still, it’s worth giving it a try.

 - Try to clear your browser cache.
 If the page that shows 500 error is cached, after the cache is cleared, the browser will request a new version of the page.